Kaaiian/MRS_open_data_challenge_submission/README.md

 # MRS Open Data Challenge

-# Beyond the training set: an exercize in extrapolation
+# Beyond the Training Set: An Exercize in Extrapolation

 # 1. Abstract